obedlaws/kickstart-self-hosted-lab/README.md

 ## side note
-The docker-compose files need and .env file to work. you will notice
+The docker-compose files need and .env file to work. you will notice that the environment variables are missing the values, this is becuase is been called from the machine environment variables.